ewoodhead/npa-hierarchy/README.md

 ```
 This tells us we were waiting about 80 seconds for the solution, with about
 0.13 of those seconds spent running Lisp code (this includes generating the
-hierarchy relaxation at level 4 and writing the SPDA output file).
+hierarchy relaxation at level 4 and writing the SPDA input file).

 The name of the solver is represented as a string in the global variable
 `*solver*`.
 You can change it if the SDPA executable is named something other